 If you start multiple jobs on the same Robot, the first one is executed, while the others are placed in a queue, in a pending state.
 The Robot executes the queued jobs in order, one after the other.

 For example, in the following screenshot, you can see that three different jobs were started on the same Robot.
 The first job is running, while the others are in a pending state.

 If a Robot goes offline while executing a job, when it comes back online, its execution is picked up from where it left off.

 If you start the same process on the same Robot multiple times, and the first job is not fully executed, only the second job is placed in a queue.

 If you are using High-Density Robots and did not enable RDP on that machine, each time you start a job, the following error is displayed: “A specified logon session does not exist.
 It may already have been terminated.”
-To see how to set up your machine for High-Density Robots, please see About Setting Up Windows Server for High-Density Robots.
+To see how to set up your machine for High-Density Robots, please see the About Setting Up Windows Server for High-Density Robots page.